-The minimum initial subscription in respect of any Share Class of a Fund is currently USD5,000 except for Class D Shares where the minimum is USD100,000 and Class I Shares, Class J Shares, Class S Shares, Class X Shares and Class Z Shares where the minimum is USD10 million or the approximate equivalent in the relevant Dealing Currency.
+The minimum initial subscription in respect of any Share Class of a Fund is currently USD5,000 except for Class AI Shares where the minimum is USD25,000, Class D Shares where the minimum is USD100,000, Class DD Shares where the minimum is USD1 million, Class I Shares, Class J Shares, Class X Shares and Class Z Shares where the minimum is USD10 million, Class S Shares where the minimum is USD50 million and Class SI Shares where the minimum is USD 1billion.
+In all cases, the minimum subscription will also be accepted in the approximate equivalent in the relevant Dealing Currency.
 The minimum for additions to existing holdings of any Share Class of a Fund is USD1,000 or the approximate equivalent.
 These minima may be varied for any particular case or distributor or generally.
 Details of the current minima are available from the local Investor Servicing team.